dhermes/bezier/DEVELOPMENT.rst

 ``nox`` and NumPy).

-On Travis CI, Matthew Brett's `multibuild`_ is used to install "official" python.org CPython binaries for Mac OS X. Then tests are run in both 32-bit and 64-bit mode.
+On Travis CI, Matthew Brett's `multibuild`_ is used to install "official" python.org CPython binaries for Mac OS X. Then tests are run in both 64-bit mode (NumPy has `discontinued`_ 32-bit support).

 On AppVeyor, all extensions are built and tested with both 32-bit and 64-bit Python binaries.